 Wallingford Museum is an Independent Museum and a limited company registered as a Charity.
 It is located in a Flint House, a Grade 2 listed building, which opened to the public in 1981.
 Its use provides the opportunity for the public to have access to the historic building as well as viewing the contents.
 Its location beside the Library is ideal as it provides a small learning centre for Wallingford.
 It was one of the first museums in Oxfordshire to achieve Registration and is now a fully Accredited Museum under the Arts Council England.

-The Museum is in great need of additional space, to achieve more and improved exhibition and archive areas, accommodate group visits and larger school parties, provide a visitor toilet and better access and facilities for disabled visitors.
-Many of the Museum's resources are currently having to be stored in unsatisfactorily crowded conditions because of lack of display and dedicated Collections Management space.
+The Museum was in great need of additional space, to achieve more and improved exhibition and archive areas, accommodate group visits and larger school parties, provide a visitor toilet and better access and facilities for disabled visitors.
+Many of the Museum's resources were currently having to be stored in unsatisfactorily crowded conditions because of lack of display and dedicated Collections Management space.